VannRR/color-schemorator/README.md

 ## Install

-To install the csor application, follow these steps:
+To install the Color Schemorator application, follow these steps:

 1) Clone the repository:
 ```